Assistant Research Professor of Planning

 - managing parking to not over-incentivize vehicular travel;

-- investigating the implications of thermal comfort on public physical activity spaces; and
+- investigating the implications of personal heat exposure on public physical activity, particularly in high heat outdoor environments; and

 - introducing e-scooters safely into the urban landscape.